+Ewing Irrigation Products,

+subsequently passed down to

+King's daughter Sue and her

+husband Ray York, is a privatelyowned family business.
+It's thriving

+under a third generation of Ewing/

+York leadership with the York's two

+sons, Doug and Richard, assuming

+executive positions at the company.

+Now headquartered in Phoenix,

+Arizona, Ewing prides itself on serving

-Ewing Irrigation Products, subsequently passed down to King's daughter Sue and her husband Ray York, is a privately-owned family business.
-It's thriving under a third generation of Ewing/ York leadership with the York's two sons, Doug and Richard, assuming executive positions at the company.
-Now headquartered in Phoenix, products, trends and best practices while providing landscape, irrigation and golf course professionals with the supplies they need to create healthy, sustainable environments.
+as a leading authority on water-conserving products, trends and best practices while providing landscape, irrigation and golf course professionals with the supplies they need to create healthy, sustainable environments.